 Community Risk Reduction

-Alec Oughton, Assistant Fire Chief
+Alec Oughton, Deputy Fire Chief

 His experience includes EMS Battalion Chief, Station Captain, EMS Captain, fire lieutenant and firefighter/paramedic.
 He has served during his career as a member of the budget committee, chairman of the chief’s advisory committee, recruit academy supervisor, fire bike team, hazardous incident team, search rescue dive team and the honor guard.
 He is a member of the Central Virginia All Hazards Incident Management team, where he serves as a resource unit leader.